First Mithridatic War: Sources

 No contemporary account of Mithridates has survived.
 Modern historians have to use fragmentary or summarised versions of lost works, or histories written much later, none favourable to Mithridates.
 The most important source is the Roman history of Appian of Alexandria, a Greek author of the 2nd century AD, who is nevertheless not a good historian, prone to mistakes.

 Another significant source is Plutarch, who wrote in the early 2nd century AD a set of famous biographies known as the Parallel Lives, which includes the lives of Roman commanders who played a role during the wars against Mithridates, most importantly Sulla, and also Marius, Lucullus, Sertorius, and Pompey.
 Plutarch provides excellent descriptions of Sulla's campaign in central Greece, as he was born in Chaeronea, where a major battle took place.
 The Greek geographer Strabo was born in Pontus in the 1st century and his family even served at the royal court, but his historical works are lost; he still often mentions Mithridates in his Geographica.
 Other important mentions are also found in the letters and speeches of Cicero, a contemporary of the events.
 The fragments of the Greek philosopher Posidonius are useful for the history of Athens during this period.
-Finally, some scraps of information can be retrieved from the later works of Justin, Frontinus, and the Viri Illustribus.
+Finally, some scraps of information can be retrieved from the later works of Justin, Frontinus, and the De viris illustribus.

 The major problem with most of these written sources is that they often derive from the lost Memoirs of Sulla—a key player of these events—who considerably arranged the facts to suit his propaganda, both against Mithridates and his rivals in Rome.
 He typically defamed his enemies, such as Fimbria, who is described in very unfavourable terms in all the sources, as they follow Sulla.

 The Greek historian Memnon wrote a history of his city Heraclea Pontica (near modern Zonguldak in Turkey), where some action took place, which is likewise only available in fragments, but they show that Memnon did not use Roman sources and recounted events of the war differently from Appian.

 Numismatics is another important source for the period, since Mithridates' coinage was extensive throughout his empire, as well as epigraphy, with many cities of the area inscribed treaties and statutes on stone.
 However, archaeology of northern Turkey has been poor apart from the excavations of the royal tombs in Amaseia.
 Mithridates also left monuments and inscriptions, such as the heroon he dedicated in Delos.
 Many statues and bust have been ascribed to him, but their attribution is often disputed among modern scholars; only one head is unanimously recognised as his, which is now in the Louvre Museum.